fluent/fluent-operator/docs/plugins/fluentd/secret.md

 # Secret

-Secret defines a value source of a secret.
+Secret defines the key of a value.

 | Field | Description | Scheme |